 Ambassador: Mr. Mahinda Samarasinghe

-For emergency assistance, Sri Lankan nationals may contact the embassy using the provided contact information, while U.S. citizens are advised to call dedicated lines available on the U.S. Embassy website.
+For emergency help, Sri Lankan citizens can contact the embassy using the contact information given.
+U.S. citizens should call the special lines listed on the U.S. Embassy website.

 Sri Lanka Embassy Locations

-Sri Lanka maintains several diplomatic locations in the United States to serve both Sri Lankans and others seeking consular services.
+Sri Lanka has several diplomatic offices in the United States.
+These offices help Sri Lankans and others who need consular services.
 These facilities are situated in prominent cities, offering a range of services from visa processing to citizen assistance.

 Embassy of Sri Lanka in Washington, D.C.